 Sales plans should be devised together with your sales team.
 Encourage your sales team to stretch and reach for larger goals but do not impose the unachievable.

 Commission and bonus programs should be clear and specific and you should be prepared to pay them.
 I have known companies that have set what they thought were unachievable goals and then tried to avoid paying the bonuses when goals were reached.
 Don’t play games with your salespeople.
 Play it straight.
 As a manager, are you comfortable with your sales team earning more than you?
 I have seen situations where top salespeople are paid more than the company president and the salesperson’s reward was losing their job because the president couldn’t accept the situation.
-Do not establish a program that you cannot honour!
+Do not establish a program that you cannot honor!

 I have also seen programs where commission rates decline as sales increase.
 Programs such as this will suck the life out of your sales force.
 In the commission world, it is pay for play and if you are not comfortable with that, then develop a salary program.
 Whatever your program, make sure that it is honest and straightforward.
 Also, know that your choice of compensation must fit your industry and the type of salesperson you wish to hire.